UvA-FNWI/ThesisFair/README.md

 # Shared libraries
 Are in the libraries folder.
 The folder name should match their package name on npm so that during build the code can be rewritten to make regex pattern `(\.\./)*libraries/amqpmessaging/index.js` -> `@amicopo/amqpmessaging/index.js`

+# Shared databases
+In production each service should have their own database.
+In the docker-compose.yml files every service has their own mongodb service.
+However, because these all have the same name only one will be created and all services will communicate with the same mongodb database.